-Open Source IDS: Snort or Suricata?
-[Updated 2019]
+Open source IDS: Snort or Suricata? [updated 2021]

-In 2001, Martin Roesch founded the Company Sourcefire (acquired by Cisco in 2013) for a commercial IDS product based on SNORT.
-The original free and opensource version of SNORT remained available however and is still widely used in networks across the globe.
-In the meantime, some competitors have gained ground in the realm of open-source IDS, most notably Suricata IDS.
+In 2001, Martin Roesch founded the company Sourcefire (acquired by Cisco in 2013) for a commercial IDS product based on SNORT.
+The original free and open-source version of SNORT remained available, however, and is still widely used in networks across the globe.
+In the meantime, some competitors have gained ground in the realm of open source IDS, most notably Suricata IDS.

 An IDS solution is only as good as the available rules it can apply to the monitored traffic.
 Snort has always had a lot of community support, and this has led to a substantial ruleset, updated on a regular basis.
 The syntax of the rules is quite simple, and the program structure allows for anyone to deploy customized rules into their IDS or share them with the community.

 Suricata can use the same rules as SNORT.
 Many, but not all, VRT rules do still work.
-Suricata has its own ruleset, initially released to paying subscribers, but freely available after 30 to 60 days: Emerging Threats.
-These rules make more use of the additional features Suricata has to offer such as port-agnostic protocol detection and automatic file detection and file extraction.
+Suricata has its own ruleset, initially released to paying subscribers but freely available after 30 to 60 days: Emerging Threats.
+These Suricata rules make more use of the additional features Suricata has to offer such as port-agnostic protocol detection and automatic file detection and file extraction.

 Business requirements have changed over time however and to adapt to the market, Snort launched OpenAppID in its 2.9.7 version in 2014.
-OpenAppID enables the detection of Applications via so-called Layer 7 Detectors.
+OpenAppID enables the detection of applications via so-called Layer 7 Detectors.
 Although the existence of a known application is not always a direct security incident (the usage of Dropbox for instance), it does allow for a better understanding of what exists within the network.
-Not only can previously unknown applications be found, but their traffic can also be dropped or alerted on by linking an AppID to a traditional SNORT IDS/IPS rule.
+Not only can previously unknown applications be found, but their traffic can also be dropped or alerted to by linking an AppID to a traditional SNORT IDS/IPS rule.

-Suricata works slightly different in this space.
+Suricata works slightly differently in this space.
 It supports Application-Layer detection rules and can, for instance, identify HTTP or SSH traffic on non-standard ports based on protocols.
 It will also then apply protocol specific log settings to these detections.

-There is a rather complicated workaround; running multiple SNORT single thread instances, all feeding into the same log.
+There is a rather complicated workaround: running multiple SNORT single thread instances, all feeding into the same log.
 The added overheads to manage this process (AutoFP) and the high cost of hardware, however, mean this setup is rarely found in production environments.
 SNORT3 will support multithreading, but it is still in Alpha stage, running as Snort++.
-Of course, it is not advised to use an Alpha stage product in a production environment.
+Of course, it is not advised to use an Alpha-stage product in a production environment.
 Multithreading is undoubtedly a strong argument to consider Suricata over Snort.

-While Snort and Suricata are certainly the most popular open-source Intrusion Detection Systems, there are some alternatives.
-The earlier mentioned updated SNORT3 release looks very promising, with its support for multithreading, service identification, and a more straightforward rule language.
+While Snort and Suricata are certainly the most popular open-source intrusion detection systems, there are some alternatives.
+The earlier mentioned updated SNORT3 release looks very promising, with its support for multithreading, service identification and a more straightforward rule language.
 This has been in development for many years.
 However, the Alpha stage goes back to 2014, and a release date for a production version has not been set yet.

-A significant advantage of Bro is that these scripts also allow for highly automated workflows between different systems, an approach that allows for decisions much more granular than the old pass or drop actions.
+A significant advantage of Bro/Zeek is that these scripts also allow for highly automated workflows between different systems, an approach that allows for decisions much more granular than the old pass or drop actions.
 Its configuration can become quite complicated, however.